 My name is Robbi Van Schoick and I am 33.
-I live in Athens, Georgia with my parents and my middle sister, Becca.
-My youngest sister, Katie, lives in Atlanta with her husband.
+I live in Athens, Georgia with my parents.
+My younger sister, Katie, lives in Atlanta with her husband.
+I am a proud aunt of two nieces.
 I have had FA for most of my life--since age 6.
-Growing up, I chose to shelter myself from learning about my disease, and in fact, I had never met anyone else with FA until Becca was diagnosed at age 12.
+Growing up, I chose to shelter myself from learning about my disease, and in fact, I had never met anyone else with FA until my middle sister Becca was diagnosed at age 12.

 I am a native Texan, and my family moved a fair amount, due to my dad's job in pharmaceuticals for animal health.
 I really like living in Athens, home of the University of Georgia.

 I received both my bachelors in psychology and masters in public health at UGA, and I am still involved there.
 Specifically, I volunteer as a co-teacher of a seminar on communication with people with disabilities, which is right up my alley.
 I teach with a professor in kinesiology, a subject I do not pretend to know a thing about.
 I really enjoy our class, and since we do some of the grading online, it is easy for me to engage.
 I teach only in the fall and *never* before noon!